Simran93504/Simran93504.github.io/_posts/2023-07-28-All-About-DAO.md

     }
 }
 ```
 You can still send transactions to the address and transfer Ether there, but there won't be any code that could send you the Ether back.
+Developers prefer to deploy an updated contract to the Ethereum after destructing the old contract.